Careers in Retailing

 Retail Executive Profiles

-The Retail Center has gathered insights and experiences from managers in the retail industry in order to help illustrate the vast opportunities and exciting challenges that students may expect when focusing on a career in retail.
+The Miller Center has gathered insights and experiences from managers in the retail industry in order to help illustrate the vast opportunities and exciting challenges that students may expect when focusing on a career in retail.

 - William Alcorn, Sr. VP, Controller & Chief Purchasing Officer, jcpenney